abdelbahgat/microsoft-graph-docs/api-reference/api/opentypeextension_get.md

 #### Response 3

 And here is the response from the third example.
+Note: The response object shown here may be truncated for brevity.
+All of the properties will be returned from an actual call.

 <!-- {
   "blockType": "response",
-  "truncated": false,
+  "truncated": true,
   "@odata.type": "microsoft.graph.message"
 } -->
 ```http